laurensk/digi4school-pdf/README.md

 COOKIE_DIGI4B=
 COOKIE_DIGI4S=
 ```

+The key `BOOK_NAME` is optional - this name will be used to generate the PDF-file.

 1. Go to D4S, log-in and open the book you want to download.
 2. In the URL bar, you can find the current book id, copy and paste it in the `.env`-file as `BOOK_ID`.